Instructor

 - Written Homework (12% = 4% * 3): 3 problemsets will be released to help you enhance your understanding of the lectures.
 Each problemset will make up 4% of your final grade.

 - Course Project (26%): You will work in groups and have fun creating a crowdsourced dataset and building your own AI assistant for this course.
-Deliverables are dataset entries submission due Oct 24, peer evaluation due Nov 4, a brief interim report due Nov 8, project demo on Nov 15 and 22, and final report/code submission due Dec 13.
+Deliverables are dataset entries submission due Oct 30, peer evaluation due Nov 7, a brief interim report due Nov 14, demo day on Nov 15 and 22, and final report/code submission due Dec 13.
 Link to final project intro slides Link to more details on GitHub

 - Attendance (6%): We encourage active participation from all of you, and the reward for you are designated NFTs for each lecture you attend.
 You will use the minted NFTs to claim your credits for attendance.
 8/12 attendances are good for full marks, and if your attendance is x/12, your grade for attendance will be assessed with max(0, min(6, x-2)).